-Weird Rules
+Weird rules

 At the end of the day, when the city lights up, the LED lights on the pickup truck loaded with durian of Mr. Le Duy Ngoc (40 years old, District 7, now Tan My Ward, Ho Chi Minh City) parked on the side of Nguyen Thi Thap Street also turn on.

-In addition to the lights, the car attracts the attention of passersby with a series of signs with the following words: Buy and sell with care; Warranty and compensation at home; No sale without tasting...
+In addition to the lights, the car attracts the attention of passersby with a series of signs with the following words: Buy with care; Warranty and compensation at home; No sale without tasting...

 ![]() | ![]() |